shhovhan/RegioHelden/README.md

 ```
 docker-compose version 1.23.1, build 1719ceb
 ```
-For more information and additional settings: [Docker Compose setup](https://docs.docker.com/compose/install/)
+For more information and additional settings, please see: [Docker Compose setup](https://docs.docker.com/compose/install/)

 ## Deployment

-Clone or download project.
-Go to project directory and run following commands to build app
+Clone or download the project.
+Go to the project directory and run the following commands to build the app
 * docker-compose build
 * docker-compose up
 * open your browser and type: localhost:8000

-Application ready to use.
+Application is ready to use.

 ## Built With
 * [Python 3+](https://docs.python.org/3/)